pagekey/pkos/README.md

 # pkos - PageKey Operating System

 Welcome to PKOS!
-This is an operating system written completely from scratch, working its way up from assembly to higher level languages like C. This was created for educational purposes and documented in the OS Series from PageKey Solutions
+This is an operating system written completely from scratch, working its way up from assembly to higher level languages like C. This was created for educational purposes and documented in the OS Series from PageKey Tech

 Check out the accomapnying video/blog article series: https://pagekeytech.com/projects/pkos.